-Tara Montgomery is a public health advocate, researcher, and communicator who strives to connect the dots between healthy people and healthy democracies, bringing consumer and citizen perspectives to conversations about culture change in health care.
+Tara Montgomery is a trusted change leadership advisor and strategist who strives to connect the dots between healthy people and healthy democracies, bringing consumer and citizen perspectives to conversations about culture change in health care and other complex systems.
 Tara is driven by optimism about the power of collaboration to solve the world’s most challenging problems, having spent over two decades convening and partnering with US, UK, and international academic, cultural, scientific, and nonprofit institutions and leading strategic initiatives to advance public health, education, corporate social responsibility, and social change.

 Tara previously led Health Impact at the US nonprofit publishing and advocacy organization Consumer Reports, where she developed strategies for protecting the health, safety, privacy, and pocketbooks of consumers, and advocated for increasing the transparency and accountability of corporate and government entities.
-She also launched the consumer campaign for Choosing Wisely, with the ABIM (American Board of Internal Medicine) Foundation.
+She also launched the consumer campaign for Choosing Wisely in partnership with the ABIM Foundation.

-Tara is an Adjunct Lecturer in Health Communication at Tufts University Medical School.
-She is a regular speaker at influential forums on consumer insights, health tech, ethics of big data/AI, and communications.
-Her work has appeared in JAMA, BMJ Opinion, and the AMA Journal of Ethics.
+She is a regular speaker and facilitator at influential forums on health and medicine, consumer insights, health tech, ethics, and communications.
+Her work on trust has appeared in JAMA, BMJ Opinion, and the AMA Journal of Ethics podcast.
 She has served as Co-chair of the Ethics and Compliance Advisory Board for PatientsLikeMe and as a member of the Scientific Board of the Preventing Overdiagnosis collaboration.
 She is currently a public member on the Board of Directors of the American Board of Medical Specialties, where she also serves on the Ethics and Professionalism Committee.